tape-testing/tape/readme.markdown

 Generate a new test that will be skipped over.

+## test.onFinish(fn)

+The onFinish hook will get invoked when ALL tape tests have finished right before tape is about to print the test summary.

 ## t.plan(n)

 Declare that `n` assertions should be run. `t.end()` will be called